grav/esp32-fennel/README.md

 $ echo -e "do local x=4\nprint(x+2)\nend\n" > /dev/ttyUSB0
 ```

-Sometimes the `cat` command goes south.
+Sometimes the `cat` command goes south and loops forever.
 Then it seems to help to connect with screen:

 ```
 $ screen /dev/ttyUSB0 115200